Notable People

 UNH's Rosenberg materials also make the bigger claim explicit: he was a franchise pioneer and a founder of the International Franchise Association.
 That is the part of the story people miss when they tell the life as a simple food-history anecdote.

-Rosenberg did not only build one successful chain.
-He helped shape the institutional vocabulary through which chains spread.
+Rosenberg built one successful chain and helped shape the institutional vocabulary through which chains spread.
 Once Dunkin' began franchising in the 1950s, the product became portable in a new way.
 The business could travel farther than any single owner could manage directly.

 That shift made Rosenberg part of a larger American story about retail, scale, and standardized experience.
 The doughnut shop was the visible unit.
 The franchise model was the deeper invention.